United States Army Combat Capabilities Development Command

-The Combat Capabilities Development Command, (DEVCOM, aka CCDC) (formerly the United States Army Research, Development, and Engineering Command (RDECOM)) is a subordinate command of the Transformation and Training Command.
-RDECOM was tasked with "creating, integrating, and delivering technology-enabled solutions" to the U.S. Army.
-It is headquartered at Aberdeen Proving Ground in Maryland.
+The U.S. Army Combat Capabilities Development Command (DEVCOM) is a command that provides research and development for the U.S. Army.
+Headquartered at Aberdeen Proving Ground, Maryland, DEVCOM is a component of the U.S. Army Futures and Concepts Command under the U.S. Army Transformation and Training Command.

+In 2002, the U.S. Army Research, Development and Engineering Command (RDECOM) was established, aiming to consolidate the research and development laboratories of the U.S. Army Materiel Command.
+Following the establishment of U.S. Army Futures Command (AFC), RDECOM was renamed as U.S. Army Combat Capabilities Development Command (CCDC) upon its transfer to AFC.
+Then-CCDC rebranded to DEVCOM in 2021.

 Role and organization

-DEVCOM formerly described its role as "the Army's enabling command in the development and delivery of capabilities that empower, unburden and protect the Warfighter."
-It conducts and sponsors scientific research in areas important to the Army, develops scientific discoveries into new technologies, engineers technologies into new equipment and capabilities, and works with the U.S. Army Training and Doctrine Command to help requirements writers define the future needs of the Army.
+DEVCOM conducts and sponsors scientific research in areas important to the Army, develops scientific discoveries into new technologies, then engineers said technology into new equipment and capabilities, while working with the U.S. Army Transformation and Training Command to help requirements writers define the future needs of the Army.

 DEVCOM is headquartered at Aberdeen Proving Ground.
-Before 1 November 2019, Major-General Cedric T. Wins was the commanding general, assisted by Brigadier-General Vincent F. Malone as deputy commanding general and Command Sergeant-Major Jon R. Stanley as command sergeant major.
-They oversee one laboratory and six major centers:
+Before 1 November 2019, Major General Cedric T. Wins was the commanding general, assisted by Brigadier General Vincent F. Malone as deputy commanding general and Command Sergeant Major Jon R. Stanley as command sergeant major.
+They oversaw one laboratory and six major centers: